bartosz-skejcik/devdeck/README.md

 ### Getting Started

+1. Pick an issue from the [issue tracker](https://github.com/users/bartosz-skejcik/projects/1) and assign it to yourself.

+2. Fork the repository.

+    - Click the "Fork" button in the top-right corner of the repository page.
+    - Select your GitHub account to fork the repository to your account.

-1. Clone the repository to your local machine.
+3. Clone the repository to your local machine.

     ```bash
     git clone https://github.com/bartosz-skejcik/devdeck.git
     ```

-2. Navigate to the project directory:
+4. Navigate to the project directory:

     ```bash
     cd devdeck
     ```

-3. Install the dependencies:
+5. Install the dependencies:

     ```bash
     pnpm install
     ```

-4. Create a new branch for your feature or bug fix:
+6. Create a new branch for your feature or bug fix:

     ```bash
     git checkout -b feature/your-feature-name